 The body of pigs is not accustomed to sitting in the car.
 Their anatomy is also very different from the human one.
 I doubt that the data obtained from these tests are reliably applicable to the victims of human road accidents.

-The major ones car companies they discovered years ago that this type of testing is useless and they tell us nothing about a human experience in a car accident.
+The major ones car companies they discovered years ago that this type of test is useless and they tell us nothing about a human experience in a car accident.